How to Fix Windows 10 Sleep Mode Issues

 Restart Your PC in Safe Mode

-Sleep mode problems are often caused by a complication during the startup process.
-To check whether this is the case, restart your PC in safe mode and see whether it can go to sleep.
-If it can, you’ll need to perform a clean boot to see what’s at fault.
+Sleep mode problems are often caused by a complication between the hardware and software during startup.
+To check whether this is the case, restart your PC in Windows 10 Safe Mode and see whether it can go to sleep.
+If it can, you’ll need to perform a clean boot to narrow down the fault.

-To execute a clean boot on Windows 10, open the System Configuration app.
-Head to the Services tab, check the box labelled Hide all Microsoft services, then click Disable all.
+Press Win + S to launch Windows search.
+Type in System Configuration to open the app.
+Click the Services tab, check Hide all Microsoft services and select Disable all.
 This will ensure that only essential services will run.

 Your PC Goes to Sleep Without Permission